 Please be careful about light sources used.
 They should all be of the same type and be fairly closely matched in terms of color temperature.
-If continuous lights are used, do not use dimmers on some of the lights.
+If continuous lights are used, do not use dimmers on some of the lights, as the color temperature varies greatly.
 Color temperature errors are difficult to correct.
+If it is necessary to shoot with mixed lighting (using tungsten lights in a room lit by daylight for example), acceptable results can usually be obtained by making the desired lighting source much brighter (blocking windows combined with using high intensity lights for example).

 The camera has to be far enough away from the tosogu that the scales/reference information can be seen in the photograph.
 The camera's aperture should be set so that all the visible areas of the tosogu are in focus.

 The plastic must be mounted high enough above white sweep's surface that shadows are not cast onto it by the tosogu.
 Often the background must be illuminated by a separate light to achieve this.

 The camera can be held above this by the use of a copy stand, tripod, etc. The only real requirements are that the mounting be rigid enough to prevent movement of the camera or fittings during the time the picture is taken and that the camera focal plane is parallel to the plane where the tosogu is placed.
 To that end, it is strongly recommended that either the shutter lockup/remote release be used on an SLR, and that the timer be used on digital cameras w/o a shutter.
-A method of getting the planarity "close enough" is to use a Level on the plane the tosogu is placed on, and a level that attaches to the camera's hotshoe (its more difficult to achieve the required coplanarity if the camera does not have a hotshoe, but it can be done).
+Motion is less critical if flash is used.
+A method of getting the planarity "close enough" is to use a Level on the plane the tosogu is placed on, and a level that attaches to the camera's hot shoe (it is more difficult to achieve the required coplanarity if the camera does not have a hot shoe, but it can be done).